 - Strive for quality.
 If you’re opening a shop in an area with multiple bubble tea spots, you’ll need to stand out by crafting the best product possible.
 Even after your store opens, continue to hone your craft on a regular basis to build your business by word of mouth.
 You can also find ways to incorporate new, unique flavors into your drinks that may not be available elsewhere.

 - Remember that the customer always comes first.
 The base of any good business is undoubtedly impeccable customer service.
 Do everything in your power to leave each customer feeling better than when they came in.
 First impressions are vital, especially if you’re not the only boba store in town.
-If you’re starting a bubble tea business in a town less familiar with the treat, you can opt to give out free samples to get people interested in your teas.
+To get people interested in your teas, you can give out free samples if you’re starting a Bubble Tea Business in a town less familiar with the treat.
 Keep the customer experience clean, pleasant, efficient, and most importantly, delicious!

 Opening up your own Bubble Tea Shop is a lot of work but it can also be one of the most rewarding experiences of your life.
 Hopefully, these tips make it easier for you to create a successful tea business in your area.